 The evaluator performed 3 failed login attempts using a known bad password, all of which were rejected by the TOE.
 The evaluator immediately attempted to login using good credentials and the TOE rejected the login attempt, showing the account had been locked.
 The evaluator then waited a short time less than the configured lockout duration and showed that the login attempt (using good credentials) was unsuccessful.
-The evaluator then waited more than the configured lockout duration and showed that the login attempt (using showed that the login attempt (also using good credentials) was successful.
+The evaluator then waited more than the configured lockout duration and showed that the login attempt (also using good credentials) was successful.

-2.3.2 PASSWORD MANAGEMENT - PER TD0792 (NDcPP22e:FIA_PMG_EXT.1)
+2.3.2 Password Management - per TD0792 (NDcPP22e:FIA_PMG_EXT.1)

-2.3.2.1 NDcPP22e:FIA_PMG_EXT.1.1
+2.3.2.1 NDcPP22E:FIA_PMG_EXT.1.1